-Graduates of Wright State's Bachelor of Arts - French, German, Latin or Spanish in the College of Liberal Arts, may seek admission to the Master of Education (M.Ed.) degree in the College of Education and Human Services.
+Graduates of Wright State's Bachelor of Arts in French, German, Latin, or Spanish in the College of Liberal Arts may seek admission to the Master of Education (M.Ed.) degree in the College of Education and Human Services.
 This graduate program is required for teacher licensure.

 See the College of Liberal Arts website for details on the current undergraduate programs.

-Registering for the OPI and/or the WPT: WSU students should contact Dr. Pascale Abadie of Modern Languages for additional information about the OPI in French, Dr. Elfe Dona for information about German, Dr. Rebecca Edwards for information about Latin, and Dr. Xenia Bonch for information about Spanish, before registering for the OPI.
-WSU students of Spanish may choose to take the OPI by appointment with Dr. Xenia Bonch.
+Wright State students should contact Dr. Pascale Abadie of modern languages for additional information about the OPI in French, Dr. Elfe Dona for information about German, Dr. Rebecca Edwards for information about Latin, and Dr. Ksenia Bonch for information about Spanish, before registering for the OPI.
+Wright State students of Spanish may choose to take the OPI by appointment with Dr. Ksenia Bonch.